smcgann99/node-red-contrib-cosine-similarity/README.md

 This module provides a node that calculates cosine similarity of two vector values in Node-RED.

-These nodes require node.js version 18.16.1 and Node-RED version 3.1.0.
+This node requires node.js version 18.16.1 and Node-RED version 3.1.0.

 <hr>